5 Tips for Single Moms Going Back to School for an MBA

 If you can convert an area of your home into Study Central, having a dedicated space can help everyone in the family settle into a studying routine.
 If not, just gather your books and supplies around the kitchen table, which will encourage you to feed your bodies in addition to your brains.
 Remember, a well-fed brain functions better!

+Balancing kids, employment, education, and personal matters all at once may seem impossible, but it can be done.
 Child care will fall through.
 Kids will get sick the week your capstone project is due.
 Sometimes it's easier to take problems in stride if you anticipate them.
 There's no need to persistently predict disaster, but learning to abolish procrastination and planning for a little leeway will help prevent a bigger crash when complications do crop up.
+Dedicate some time every day to studying, working on assignments, or attending classes and try not to let anything interrupt you during that time.
+Maybe you have to make the most of your free time between meal prep, morning commutes, lunch breaks, and bedtime.
+Some days will be harder than others.
+A steady schedule can make all the difference between giving up early and finishing what you started.

-Without doubt, single parents face pressures that other MBA students do not.
-With great planning – from finding resources, to creating backup plans, to setting up systems for accountability and connection – your children will not only survive but thrive as you work toward a better future that all of you can enjoy.
+Without a doubt, single moms and parents face pressures that other MBA students do not.
+With great planning – from finding resources, to creating backup plans, to setting up systems for accountability and connection – you and your family can thrive as you work toward a better future that all of you can enjoy.

 Written by Ashford University staff